-- 7.2.1 It is proposed to establish depot- cum- workshop with following functions: - (i) Major overhauls of all the trains. - (ii) All minor schedules and repairs. - (iii) Lifting for replacement of heavy equipment and testing thereafter. - (iv) Repair of heavy equipments. - 7.2.2 The Depot planning is based on following assumptions: - (i) Enough space should be available for establishment of a Depot- Cum- workshop.
-All inspection lines, workshop lines, stabling lines are designed to accommodate one train set of 8- Car each and space earmarked for future provision. - (ii) All Stabling lines are designed to accommodate one trains of 8- Car each. - (iii) All stabling lines are planned in the proposed depot-cum-workshop assuming adequate space availability.
-In case of space constraints, if any, stabling facilities may need to be created at terminal stations or elsewhere to cater to the required stability facilities.
+- 7.2.1 It is proposed to establish one depot- cum- workshop with following functions: - (i) Major overhauls of all the trains. - (ii) All minor schedules and repairs. - (iii) Lifting for replacement of heavy equipment and testing thereafter. - (iv) Repair of heavy equipments. - 7.2.2 The Depot planning is based on following assumptions: - (i) Enough space should be available for establishment of a Depot- Cumworkshop. - (ii) All inspection lines, workshop lines, stabling lines are designed to accommodate one train set of 8- Car each and space earmarked for future provision. - (iii) All Stabling lines are designed to accommodate one train of 8- Car each. - (iv) All stabling lines are planned in the proposed depot-cum-workshop assuming adequate space availability.
+In case of space constraints, if any, stabling facilities may need to be created at terminal stations or elsewhere (preferably as close to depot as possible) to cater to the required stability facilities. - (v) In case of space constraint for depot two storeyed Stabling lines can also be planned.